TVC-Hopper/tvc-hopper/README.md

 Modify `tools/telemetry_emulator/src/main.cpp` to generate whatever telemetry data you'd like, may need to update property lists.
 Open a terminal and run `make telemetry_emulator start_telemetry_emulator`.
+If starting the server with the emulator, use `make start_telemetry_server mode=e`

+When using the emulator, the telemetry emulator must be started before the MATLAB viewer is launched.